As a community education officer, you'll help to organise and promote participation in local education or training opportunities

 What to expect

-- Although the work is generally office-based, for example in a college, community centre, school or local authority office, a considerable amount of time may be spent travelling to meet clients or training providers, or to attend classes or meetings.
+- Although the work is generally office based, for example in a college, community centre, school or local authority office, you may spend time travelling to meet clients or training providers, or to attend meetings.

-- Jobs are available across the country, but the number of opportunities may fluctuate with the availability of funding.
+- There are job opportunities throughout the UK, but the number of vacancies fluctuates according to the availability of funding.

-- Much of the working day is spent in casual settings and staff dress accordingly.
-Meetings with senior management or funders require smarter dress.
+- Much of the working day is spent in casual settings and the dress code is relaxed.
+You may be required to dress smartly for meetings with senior management or funders.

 - The work often requires sensitivity, creativity and determination to overcome barriers and engage learners.
 Be prepared for setbacks before success is achieved.

-- Government initiatives are encouraging lifelong learning and increasing access to education in sections of the community that have not traditionally taken part before, e.g. homelessness, substance addiction, crime or domestic violence, which may involve challenging work.
+- Encouraging lifelong learning and increasing access to education in areas of the community that haven't traditionally taken part before can be challenging.
+For example, helping the homeless, those with substance addiction, perpetrators and/or victims of crime or domestic violence.

 Although this area of work is open to graduates from all subjects, a degree or HND/foundation degree in the following subjects may increase your chances of employment: